NateBoyle/BoyleFamilyCasino/README.md

 -This shared drive also contains a zip with all of the necessary assets and files and an executable that allows you to play the game from your desktop with no Python installation necessary.

-Here is a LinkedIn post where I give a video demo of the game: https://www.linkedin.com/posts/n8cboyle_python-programming-appdevelopment-activity-7145345164859850752-Vmuv?utm_source=social_share_send&utm_medium=member_desktop_web&rcm=ACoAABXD-TYB5v2QuLzNhbfNB2Xg4QA0ZJoWc9I
+Here is a link to my portfolio website where there is a detailed section and video demo for the application: https://www.n8spage.com/software-applications